-The Genomic HyperBrowser
+The Genomic HyperBrowser (completed)

 The Genomic HyperBrowser is a generic web-based system, providing statistical methodology and computing power to handle a variety of biological inquires on genomic datasets.
 The system can be tried out at a publicly available main web instance.